-9V batteries may not be as top of mind as your phone's battery — until they run out of power.
+9V batteries may not be at the top of mind as your phone's battery—until they run out of power.
 They’re one of the most common sources of power for critical household, health, and work-related electronics, including smoke detectors, personal blood pressure monitors, and job site walkie-talkies.

 While all 9V batteries are the same size, and thus completely interchangeable, there can be considerable differences in performance and price.
 The following article will help you understand what separates them, so you can choose the best 9V batteries for particular functions.